-Never mind about Baffman, this is the best geek news of the day.
-The new “Star Wars” movie, Episode VII, will be shot on good old-fashioned film, like the originals — not the digital cameras used in Episodes I-III.
+Never mind about Baffman, this is a best geek news of a day.
+The new “Star Wars” movie, Episode VII, will be shot on good out-of-date film, like a originals — not a digital cameras used in Episodes I-III.

-At an event hosted by the American Society of Cinematographers, cinematographer Dan Mindel, who worked with new “Star Wars” director J.J.
-Abrams on the recent “Star Trek” flicks, confirmed he’d be shooting on 35mm Kodak film, Boba Fett Fan Club reports.
+At an eventuality hosted by a American Society of Cinematographers, cinematographer Dan Mindel, who worked with new “Star Wars” executive J.J.
+Abrams on a new “Star Trek” flicks, reliable he’d be sharpened on 35mm Kodak film, Boba Fett Fan Club reports.

-Mindel first worked with Abrams on “Mission: Impossible 3″ and taught him how to create the lens-flare effect he crams into every single second of the “Star Trek” movies.
-What a great debt we all owe him.
+Mindel initial worked with Abrams on “Mission: Impossible 3″ and taught him how to emanate a lens-flare outcome he crams into each singular second of a “Star Trek” movies.
+What a good debt we all owe him.

-Read more of “Star Wars Episode VII to be shot on film, not digital” at CNET UK.
+Read more of “Star Wars Episode VII to be shot on film, not digital” during CNET UK.